sebcat/http-stress-test/README.md

 We will explore that assumption in the environment of web application scanning tools used over the Internet.

-Difference between requests to different resources is expected. foo.php might execute more code and perform more DB interaction server side that bar.php.
-Here, we assume that we're already

 ## Sender model for weblat.go

 We're using Go's net/http DefaultClient as a reference client with